-7. Prior to entering the area specified in the Appendix II to the Subsidiary Agreement for the purpose of operating in it, all vessels licensed to fish in this area are required to notify the ACSC 36 hours in advance of their intention to enter the area, the proposed position and estimated time of entry using the message indicator - AFEN.

-8. Upon arrival in the area vessels are required to transmit to the ACSC a daily position report (AFZP).
-Vessels intending to leave the area are required, 24 hours in advance of their departure, to signify their exit to the ACSC by the exit indicator - AFXW.
+- 7. Prior to entering the area specified in the Appendix II to the Subsidiary Agreement for the purpose of operating in it, all vessels licensed to fish in this area are required to notify the ACSC 12 hours in advance of their intention to enter the area, the proposed position and estimated time of entry using the message indicator (AFZN). - 8.
+Between the completion of retrieval of all gear set before the time given by the vessel as its estimated time of entry into the area and prior to retrieval of any gear set after that time, vessels are to provide a catch and effort report as provided for in paragraph 15 covering the period of fishing since the last catch and effort report was provided to ACSC, even though the 6-day period for such reports may not have expired.
+Catch and effort reports are then to be provided for each 6-day period spent in the area, day one commencing from the first retrieval of a gear set after the estimated time of entry of the vessel into the area.

-9. Days in the area are deemed to commence and conclude at 1400 hours GMT (equivalent to midnight Australian Eastern Standard Time).

-10. Vessels licensed to operate in the area are only required to send the above messages (including daily position reports) when operating in the area.
-In all other cases normal reporting requirements prevail.

-11. A vessel will be considered as operating in the area when it is fishing, moving from one point to another within the area, or is not fishing due to rough weather.

-12. Time lost due to vessel breakdown or other emergency will not be counted as days operating in the area.
+- 9. Upon arrival in the area vessels are required to transmit to the ACSC a daily position report (AFZP).
+Vessels intending to leave the area are required, 12 hours in advance of their departure, to signify their exit to the ACSC by the exit indicator (AFZW). - 10.
+Between the completion of retrieval of all gear set while the vessel was operating in the area and prior to retrieval of any gear set after that vessel had ceased to operate in the area, vessels are to provide a catch and effort report as provided for in paragraph 15 covering the period since the last catch and effort report was provided to ACSC even though the 6-day period for such reports may not have expired.
+Catch and effort reports are then to be provided for each 6-day period in accordance with paragraph 15, day one commencing from the first retrieval of gear set after the vessel has ceased to operate in the area. - 11.
+Days in the area are deemed to commence and conclude at 1400 hours GMT (equivalent to midnight Australian Eastern Standard Time). - 12.
+Vessels licensed to operate in the area are only required to send the above messages described in Section C (including daily position reports) in relation to operations in the area.
+In all other cases normal reporting requirements prevail. - 13.
+A vessel will be considered as operating in the area when it is fishing, moving from one point to another within the area, or is not fishing due to rough weather. - 14.
+Time lost due to vessel breakdown or other emergency will not be counted as days operating in the area.
 However, such breakdowns or other emergencies must be reported immediately to the ACSC, including the position of the vessel and the time at which the breakdown or the emergency occurred.
 The ACSC should also be notified of the time and position at which the vessel resumed normal operations.